Kate Hoey: Student politics

 During the mid-1970s Hoey was one of the early members of the Newtownabbey Labour Party, which left its parent organisation, the Northern Ireland Labour Party (NILP), in 1974.
 Prior to being a member of the British Labour Party, Hoey was a member of the International Marxist Group (IMG), whose policies included support for a united Ireland with the slogan 'Victory for the IRA'.
 Hoey also ran for a seat on the National Union of Students as a candidate for a left-wing grouping called the Liaison Committee for the Defence of Student Unions (LDSCU).
 The LDSCU demanded the defence of student unions and "solidarity of students and workers".
 Another LCDSU demand was "Support for both wings of the IRA – unconditionally but not uncritically".

 Member of the Labour Party

-As a member of the Labour Party (UK), she unsuccessfully contested Dulwich at the 1983 and 1987 general elections, being defeated by the Conservative Gerald Bowden, on the second occasion by only 180 votes.
+As a member of the Labour Party, she unsuccessfully contested Dulwich at the 1983 and 1987 general elections, being defeated by the Conservative Gerald Bowden, on the second occasion by only 180 votes.
 In 1989, she was elected at the Vauxhall by-election precipitated by the resignation of Stuart Holland.
-Martha Osamor had the most nominations, with Hoey only having one, but the National Executive Committee declined to shortlist Osamor and imposed a shortlist on the constituency party.
+Vauxhall Constituency Labour Party had wanted Martha Osamor, vice-chair of the Labour Party Black Sections, as the Party's candidate.
+Osamor did secure the most nominations, eighty in total, with Hoey only having one.
+However, the National Executive Committee declined to shortlist Osamor and imposed a shortlist on the constituency party.
 When the local party refused to choose from the shortlist, Hoey was imposed by the NEC as the Labour candidate.